-Pinch Points - Pinch points within the PAR shall not be less than 34 inches in width and not exceed 24 inches in the direction of pedestrian travel.
-A study by the U.S. Access Board determined that a 34 inch width allowed 95% of the wheel mobility users to pass the obstruction in the study areas (Anthropometry of Wheel Mobility Project, US Access Board).
+Pinch points within the PAR shall not be less than 34 inches in width and not exceed 24 inches in the direction of pedestrian travel as shown in Figure 12-3.
+A study by the U.S. Access Board determined that a 34-inch width allowed 95% of the wheel mobility users to pass the obstruction in the study areas (Anthropometry of Wheel Mobility Project, US Access Board).
 Pinch Points are permitted in constrained areas on maintenance and alteration projects only with approval of the Project Engineer.
 Pinch points are not acceptable in new construction.